WASdev/ci.docker.websphere-traditional/network-deployment/custom/README.md

-# Building an IBM WebSphere Application Server Classic Network Deployment custom node image
+# Building an IBM WebSphere Application Server Network Deployment traditional custom node image

 An IBM WebSphere Application Server Network Deployment custom node image can be built extending the Network Deployment install image.

-The Dockerfile take the values for the following variables during build time:
+The Dockerfile takes the values for the following variables at build time:
-* CELL_NAME(optional)[default 'CustomCell'] - cell name
+* CELL_NAME (optional, default is 'CustomCell') - cell name
-* NODE_NAME(optional)[default 'CustomNode'] - node name
+* NODE_NAME (optional, default is 'CustomNode') - node name
-* PROFILE_NAME(optional)[default 'Custom01'] - profile name
+* PROFILE_NAME (optional, default is 'Custom01') - profile name
-* HOST_NAME(optional)[default 'localhost'] - host name
+* HOST_NAME (optional, default is 'localhost') - host name

-The Dockerfile perform the following actions:
+The Dockerfile takes the following actions:

 1. Uses the `nd` install image as a base image
 2. Creates a custom node profile